icgc-argo-workflows/icgc-argo-mutational-signatures/README.md

 ![workflow_diagram](./assets/workflow_diagramm.png)

 1. Generate SBS96, DBS78 and ID83 count matrices using ([`SigProfilerMatrixgenerator`](https://osf.io/s93d5/wiki/home/))
+2. Assessment of row orders to ensure full compatibility between the reference catalogues of each assignment tool and the input data.
-2. Assignment of SBS signatures to the COSMIC mutational signature catalogue using ([`SigProfilerExtractor`](https://osf.io/t6j7u/wiki/home/)) and ([`signature.tools.lib`](https://github.com/Nik-Zainal-Group/signature.tools.lib))
+3. Assignment of SBS signatures to the COSMIC mutational signature catalogue using ([`SigProfilerExtractor`](https://osf.io/t6j7u/wiki/home/)) and ([`signature.tools.lib`](https://github.com/Nik-Zainal-Group/signature.tools.lib))
-3. Calculation of error thresholds using Kullback-Leibler divergence, root-square mean error, sum of absolute distances and Hellinger Distance.
+4. Calculation of error thresholds using Kullback-Leibler divergence, root-square mean error, sum of absolute distances and Hellinger Distance.
-4. Generation of a ([`MultiQC`](https://multiqc.info/)) report containing run information and log data.
+5. Generation of a ([`MultiQC`](https://multiqc.info/)) report containing run information and log data.

 ## Usage